balthazarneveu/mva_pepites/README.md

     },
 }
 ```
+:warning: Do not push these secret tokens to github and leak it publicly :facepalm:

 Run `python remote_training.py -u user1 -e X -nowb`
 This will create a dedicated folder for training a specific experiment with a dedicated notebook.